Artificial Intelligence (AI) is changing everything.

 Operational integrity rests on security and transparency.

-AI systems must withstand attacks, perform reliably and explain decisions in clear, accessible terms.
+AI systems must withstand attacks, perform reliably, and explain their decisions in clear and accessible terms.

 For instance, when diagnosing medical conditions, systems must document the factors behind their conclusions.